AEGON247/git-smart/README.md

 ### Manual Download

-Download the latest binary for your operating system from the [**GitHub Releases**][release-url] page and add it to your system's PATH.
+Download the latest binary for your operating system from the [**GitHub Releases**](https://github.com/AEGON247/git-smart/releases) page and add it to your system's PATH.

 -----